All Episodes

 But the media saw a golden opportunity here to stir the pot and did.

-Now, remember when that happened in the Saturday night debate.
+Now, remember when that happened in the Saturday night debate, a lot of people were shocked watching this.

 I immediately evolved a theory to explain it.

-Here you have the Republican frontrunner, and let's review.
+Here you have the Republican frontrunner.

-The Republican frontrunner defended Planned Parenthood.
+The Republican Frontrunner defended Planned Parenthood.

 Great organization do great things for women's health.

-It's almost a cliche.
+It's almost a cliché.

-It's what left-wing planned parenthood defenders say.
+It's what left-wing Planned Parenthood defenders say.

 They're an abortion mill.